 As far as actively using it goes I’d suggest to stick with the local meaning and the da-words for now.
 Using da for time or other stuff needs some feel for the language.
 Sometimes it works perfectly but sometimes it sounds horribly out of place too.

 All right.
 I think that’s enough for today.
-This was our German Word of the Day da.
-It is a location pointer meaning not here but, just like its English brother there it is also used in a broader sense of being present.
-By the way… I am really interested if this is a universal feature.
+This was our German Word of the Day da and at its core it’s a verbal index finger that can point to locations and other stuff.
+And it can also carry a general sense of being present.
+And by the way, I’m curious if this is actually a universal feature.
 How is that in your language?
 Is the word for there also used without any specific locational meaning… for stuff like:

 - I’ll be there for you.